 Jerusalem artichokes are deliciously sweet, crunchy and nutty and are a sources of B vitamins thiamin and niacin, and iron.
 When shopping for the tubers, choose the less nobbly ones for ease of preparation, and use them much as you would potatoes or other root vegetables.

-Browse our delicious recipes using Jerusalem artichokes, including Mark Dodson's sea bass with Jerusalem artichoke purée, roasted garlic and red wine, Geoffrey Smeddle's Jerusalem artichoke pizza and Paul Ainsworth's recipe for polenta, rib-eye steak, three artichokes and smoked yolks.
+Browse our delicious Jerusalem artichoke recipes, including Mark Dodson's sea bass with Jerusalem artichoke purée, roasted garlic and red wine, Geoffrey Smeddle's Jerusalem artichoke pizza and Stephen Crane's Jerusalem artichoke soup recipe.